 The clsetup utility prompts you to specify the optional monitoring URI.
-This URI can be used by the Fault Monitor to test the functionality of the Oracle WebLogic Server by doing an HTTP GET on the URI.
+This URI can be used by the fault monitor to test the functionality of WebLogic Server by doing an HTTP GET on the URI.

-8. Specify the optional monitoring URI as follows:
+9. Specify the optional monitoring URI as follows:

-If you do not want to use a monitoring URI, press Return.

-■ If you want to use a monitoring URI, type one or more URIs in the form http://path/to/monitor with commas separating multiple URIs, then press Return.
+- If you do not want to use a monitoring URI, press Return. - If you want to use a monitoring URI, type one or more URIs in the form http://path/to/monitor with commas separating multiple URIs.